 As IAM is taking its place as the main security mechanism in the cloud, we hear about more security issues related to it.
-Ofen, they are related to a wrong use of this mechanism.
-Using generic permissions, too broad permissions or overly-trusting the cloud provider can leave our infrastructure and data vulnerable to unwanted actions and leakage.
+Often, they are related to a wrong use of this mechanism (IAM).
+Using generic permissions, too broad permissions or an overly-trusting cloud provider can leave our infrastructure and data vulnerable to unwanted actions and leakage.

 The trivial example would be using the Admin permissions.
-And as trivial and obvious as it may look, don’t make light of it.
-In most accounts protected by Solvo, our initial scan shows that in 89% of the accounts, the Admin permission is used for no real need, and can easily be replaced with a well-configured permission, enabling access to only necessary assets and actions.
+In accounts protected by Solvo, scans show that 89% of Admin permissions are used with no real need, and can easily be replaced with a well-configured permission, enabling access to only the necessary assets and actions.